GrGLeo/TermArena/documentation/detailed/networking.md

 ## Part 2: Rust Game Server Communication (In-Game)

 Once a player joins a room, they connect to a dedicated Rust game server.
-The packet `Code` values in this context may differ from the Go server, so it's important to treat this as a separate protocol.

 ### In-Game Flow